Occupational Safety & Health (OSH) standards are mandatory rules and standards, set

 promoting welfare and well-being of workers (Khairiah & Lekha, 2007).
 What if the employer is ignorant of the danger?
 Can he be held liable?
 It is

-could not be expected to know in the light of the current knowledge or did not
+submitted that an employer can escape liability if he is ignorant of the danger andcould not be expected to know in the light of the current knowledge or did not

 foresee the danger and could not be expected to foresee it.